maelle/simplymaelle/content/post/2025-06-25-open-files-folders-websites/index.md

 This is all very good when within a project, but how do you enter your IDE in the first place?
 How sad would it be to lose momentum before even launching a project?

-When I used RStudio IDE I would navigate to the folder of interest then double-click on the `.Rproj` file.
+When I used the RStudio IDE, I would navigate to the folder of interest, then double-click on the `.Rproj` file.
 Hannah Frick inspired me, when demoing Positron to me, to think a bit harder about how much I click. :sweat_smile: I have adopted a more keyboard-based workflow since I switched to Positron, which I could have done with RStudio IDE.

 One thing in particular that Hannah showed me that looks cool is the use of a [project launcher](https://positron.posit.co/rstudio-rproj-file.html#use-an-application-launcher).

 Now, I myself still use the terminal.
 For instance if I clone a repository[^3], I'll then open it with the `positron` command.
+If that command does not work for you yet on macOS or Windows, you might need to [add Positron to your PATH](https://positron.posit.co/add-to-path.html).

-Another way to open projects I use a lot is, on Positron as on Rstudio, clicking to the recent projects -- when the IDE is already up and running.
-Unfortunately, I created and [currently](https://stateofther.netlify.app/post/saperlipopette/) [often](https://www.meetup.com/rbuenosaires/events/308338205/) use a [package that creates throwaway folders for practicing Git](https://docs.ropensci.org/saperlipopette/) which makes the list of recent projects utter rubbish. 🙃
+Another way to open projects that I use a lot, in Positron and RStudio, is to click on the recent projects when the IDE is already up and running.
+Unfortunately, I created and [currently](https://stateofther.netlify.app/post/saperlipopette/) [often](https://www.meetup.com/rbuenosaires/events/308338205/) use the [saperlipopette](https://docs.ropensci.org/saperlipopette/) package that creates throwaway folders for practicing Git.
+This makes the list of recent projects utter rubbish. 🙃

-Within saperlipopette itself, to create and open the exercice folder on behalf of the user I use [`usethis::create_project()`](https://usethis.r-lib.org/reference/create_package.html), which handily opens it in Positron when run in Positron and RStudio when run in RStudio.
+Within saperlipopette itself, to create and open the exercise folder on behalf of the user, I use [`usethis::create_project()`](https://usethis.r-lib.org/reference/create_package.html), which handily opens it in Positron when run in Positron and in RStudio when run in RStudio.

-## Open an URL in the browser: `browseURL()` and {cli}
+## Open an URL in the browser: `browseURL()` or styling with {cli}

 Sometimes you want the user of some code of yours to go admire or read a web page.